 Watermelon jerky – not a very common snack you’ll think of making, but the taste and texture can surprise you.
 The recipe is simple, and all you need is a dehydrator (or maybe an oven).
 Here, I’m going to show you how to dehydrate watermelon into a tasty snack.

-The process is simple – slice up watermelon into pieces and place them on dehydrator trays, load them into the drier and set on low heat.
+Slice up watermelon into pieces and place them on dehydrator trays, load them into the drier, and set on low heat.
 Let the dehydrator run for 12 – 18 hours for a crispy, chewy texture.
 Remove the dried fruits and store them in airtight containers as fruit snacks.

 Is dehydrated watermelon good?